Exposed wooden lath behind damaged plaster wall surface

 What Are Plaster Keys?

-Plaster keys are the little, raised ridges that form where plaster meets the lath.
-They act like tiny bite marks that grip the backing so the plaster stays put.
-Think of them as the suction cups or zip ties of a wall, but made of hardened plaster and wood or metal backing.
+Plaster keys are the small, raised ridges that form where plaster meets the lath in a lath-and-plaster system.
+They act like tiny anchors, gripping the backing so the plaster stays put.
+Imagine them as suction cups or zip ties for walls, but made of hardened plaster and wood or metal backing.

-In a lath-and-plaster system, the keys are created when the wet plaster hardens against the lath and is forced into its grooves or rough surfaces.
-The result is a mechanical connection, not just a surface coat, that helps resist pulling away from the backing over time.
-Visualize the keys as embedded anchors that the plaster grows into as it dries.
+In this system, keys are created when wet plaster hardens against the lath, forcing into its grooves or rough surfaces.
+This results in a mechanical connection that helps resist pulling away from the backing over time.
+Visualize keys as embedded anchors that the plaster grows into as it dries.

-The key to lath-and-plaster’s strength lies in the keys themselves.
-When you apply plaster over wood or metal lath, it squeezes through the gaps.
+The strength of lath-and-plaster lies in these keys.
+When you apply plaster over wood or metal lath, it squeezes through gaps, forming little hooks and ridges like a thick paste pushing through a sieve.

 These hooked shapes are what we call ‘keys’.
 They’re like tiny anchors, digging into the lath and resisting pull-out force.

 There are variations in how these keys form.
 In true ‘keys’, the plaster just hooks onto the lath.
-But sometimes, you get ‘droppings’ or ‘bridging’ – where plaster forms little lumps that drop off when dry.
+However, sometimes you get ‘droppings’ or ‘bridging’ – where plaster forms little lumps that drop off when dry.

 In ‘keys-and-dh’ systems, a layer of hair (dh) is applied first to help with adhesion and key formation.
 It’s like giving the plaster something extra to grab onto.